Enhancing generalizability of machine learning general effective-viscosity turbulence model via tensor basis normalization: Introduction

-The uncertainties introduced by RANS turbulence models can be categorized into four levels \cite{duraisamy_turbulence_2019,he_turbo-oriented_2022}: \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt] \item Level 1: The loss of fluctuation information due to the ensemble averaging of the RANS equations, which is an inevitable consequence of the RANS method. \item Level 2: The uncertainty arising from the assumptions regarding the constitutive relationship between the Reynolds stress tensor and the mean strain rate tensor (for instance, the uncertainties brought about by the Boussinesq hypothesis). \item Level 3: The uncertainty originating from the form of the turbulence model transport equation. \item Level 4: The uncertainty associated with the calibration of the turbulence model coefficients. \end{itemize}
+Physical level 1: The loss of fluctuation information due to the ensemble averaging of the RANS equations, which is an inevitable consequence of the RANS method.

+Physical level 2: The uncertainty arising from the assumptions regarding the constitutive relationship between the Reynolds stress tensor and the mean flow quantities (for instance, the uncertainties brought about by the Boussinesq hypothesis).